-Both are sent directly to the Postgraduate Studies Office and are submitted to the Postgraduate Research Committee for approval.
+Both are sent directly to the School of Graduate Research and are submitted to the Postgraduate Research Committee for approval.

 The examiner should write the report in confidence and may not confer with other examiners or with the supervisors.
 Neither the thesis nor any part of it should be given to any other persons for any purposes whatsoever before the examination process is complete.

-If an examiner finds that he/she is not qualified to comment on aspects of the thesis which are considered to be significant to the argument or conclusion, they should notify the Postgraduate Studies Office by email, without waiting to submit the final report on the thesis.
-This will assist the Postgraduate Studies Office in obtaining an alternate examiner if necessary.
+If an examiner finds that he/she is not qualified to comment on aspects of the thesis which are considered to be significant to the argument or conclusion, they should notify the School of Graduate Research by email, without waiting to submit the final report on the thesis.
+This will assist the School of Graduate Research in obtaining an alternate examiner if necessary.